g4edge/pyg4ometry-bitbucket/docs/source/exporting.rst

 ``obj`` files are written ``Chamber.obj`` and ``Chamber.mtl``.

-For a Fluka file, first it must be converted to geant4 and then the same process should be followed.
+For a FLUKA file, first it must be converted to Geant4 and then the same process should be followed.

 .. code-block :: python